This was a good point -- it also made me laugh -- so let's start off with Michael Gowan's lede for his TechNewsDaily piece today:

-It also features raw video taken by the public as events unfold, a very important and recent development in news, as highlighted by this Link video:
+It also features raw video taken by the public as events unfold, a very important and recent development in news.

 In addition to videos and their descriptions, the app uses semantic technology to surface short, relevant encyclopedic entries (marked as Topics) and related articles from over 50,000 international news sources.

 Then there's the documentary tab for longer-form looks at issues.
 I just opened the app up and the first one is the 102-minute "Barack Obama: Great Expectations" about his first term in office.
 Next to that is Vice's hour-long giude to the Balkans (54 minutes) and next to that is the half-hour documentary that explores whether Miss Tibet actually highlights the country's issues or not.